-Research and development costs associated with personalized neoantigen-directed therapies for the three months ended January 31, 2020 decreased approximately \$0.9 million, or 245%, compared to the same period in 2019.
+Research and development costs associated with personalized neoantigen-directed therapies for the three months ended April 30, 2020 increased approximately \$0.5 million, or 442%, compared to the same period in 2019.
+The increase is attributable to changes in estimates made by our contract research organization, which reduced the expense in the prior period.
 In October 2019, we announced that we have enrolled our last patient in the ADXS-NEO program in monotherapy and will not continue into Part B of this study.
-As a result, the costs incurred for ADXS-NEO during the three months ended January 31, 2020 consisted of wind down costs associated with terminating the study.
+As a result, the costs incurred for ADXS-NEO during the three months ended April 30, 2020 consisted of wind down costs associated with terminating the study.
 We anticipate that we will incur wind down costs for this study until late 2020 and plan to publish the results of this program in a future medical journal.